Course - Optimization 1 - TMA4180

 Course content

-First and second order necessary and sufficient (Karush-Kuhn-Tucker) optimality conditions for unconstrained and constrained optimization problems in finite-dimensional vector spaces.
-Basics of convex analysis and Lagrangian duality theory and their application to optimization problems and algorithms.
-An overview of modern optimization techniques and algorithms for smooth problems (including line-search/trust-region, quasi-Newton, interior point and active set methods, SQP).
-Basic derivative-free and non-smooth optimization methods.
+Topics to be discussed are: First and second order necessary and sufficient (Karush-Kuhn-Tucker) optimality conditions for unconstrained and constrained optimization problems in finite-dimensional vector spaces.
+Basics of convex analysis and convex duality theory and their application to optimization problems and algorithms.
+An overview of modern optimization techniques and algorithms for smooth problems (including Newton and quasi-Newton methods for unconstrained optimization; algorithms for linear programming; SQP).
+Basic algorithms for non-smooth convex optimization problems.
 Introduction to vector optimization.

 Learning outcome